dcos/dcos/packages/adminrouter/extra/src/README.md

   In the case where MesosDNS returns no results, AR assumes that there is no task nor framework with the given application ID running on DC/OS.

+A bit of a special case is `/service/marathon` and `/service/metronome`.
+They will never be present in Root Marathon's taks list hence we skip the first step of the iteration.
+The reason for that is the fact that these frameworks are launched on Master nodes using systemd.
+This improves the reliability a bit as the failure of the local Root Marathon/Root Metronome does not prevent `/service` entpoint to route to the healthy leader running on some other hosts (provided that there is a leader).

 #### Stale cache/broken cache cases
 The `/service` endpoint internally uses the AR cache, so a failure to refresh the cache has the same effects on the `/service` endpoint like any other